codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

 1. Implement user interface for submitting new leave request<br>
 You can create easily user interfaces using the codbex forms functionality.<br><br>
 Let's create our first form.
-   - remove the generated form `trigger-new-process.form` and corresponding `trigger-new-process.gen` file, since we will create a form from scratch
+   - remove the generated form `trigger-new-process.form` and corresponding `trigger-new-process.gen` file, since we will create a new from scratch
    - right-click on project `leave-request` -> `New` -> `Form Definition`
    - type `submit-leave-request.form` for name
    - click on `Create` button